kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

 * filezilla -> FTP client

 gparted -> disk and partition manager
-* gvfs -> enables Trash icon/functionality (trash virtual file system) and automatic mounting of system drives
-* gvfs-mtp -> automouning MTP devices, such as smartphones
-* gvfs-gphoto2 -> automounting PTP devices, such as cameras
-android-file-transfer - transfer data with a mobile device via MTP

 * android-tools - Android platform tools; `adb` etc.; make sure to have "USB Debugging" activated on Android device otherwise it will be hidden from `adb devices` command

 iw -> Sprava bezdrotovych adapterov (skenovanie Wi-Fi sieti)